The GUAPOS project. VI: the chemical inventory of shocked gas

-\abstract {The study of the chemical composition of star-forming regions is key to understand the chemical ingredients available during the formation of planetary systems.
-Given that the chemical inventory on interstellar dust grains in the prestellar phases might be altered due to the prostostellar warm-up, an alternative to infer the chemical composition on the grains could be to observe regions affected by shocks associated with molecular outflows.
-Such shocks are able to desorb the molecules, and might produce less chemical processing due to shorter timescales.
-We present here a detailed study of the chemical reservoir of a shocked region located in the G31.41+0.31 protocluster using GUAPOS data (G31.41+0.31 Unbiased ALMA sPectral Observational Survey).
-We report here the detection of 30 molecular species (plus 18 isotopologues), and derived its column densities.
-We performed a comparison of the molecular ratios in the shocked region with those derived towards the hot core of G31.41+0.31, finding that they are poorly correlated, with the exception of N-bearing species.
+\abstract {The study of the chemical composition of star-forming regions is key to understanding the chemical ingredients available during the formation of planetary systems.
+Because the chemical inventory of interstellar dust grains in the prestellar phases might be altered by protostellar warming, an alternative to inferring the chemical composition of the grains might be to observe regions that are affected by shocks associated with molecular outflows.
+These shocks are able to desorb the molecules and might produce less chemical processing because the timescales are shorter.
+We present a detailed study of the chemical reservoir of a shocked region located in the G31.41+0.31 protocluster using data from the G31.41+0.31 Unbiased ALMA sPectral Observational Survey (GUAPOS).
+We report the detection of 30 molecular species (plus 18 isotopologs) and derived the column densities.
+We compared the molecular ratios in the shocked region with those derived toward the hot core of G31.41+0.31.
+They are poorly correlated, with the exception of N-bearing species.
 Our results confirm observationally that a different level of chemical alteration is present in hot cores and in shocks.
-While the former likely alter the molecular ratios due to thermal processing during longer timescales, the latter might represent freshly desorbed material that constitutes a better proxy of the icy mantle composition.
-The similarity of molecular ratios between the N-bearing species in the G31.41 shock and the hot core suggests that these species are predominantly formed at early evolutionary stages.
-Interestingly, we have found that the abundances in the G31.41 shock show better correlations with other shock-dominated regions (two protostellar outflows and a Galactic Center molecular cloud).
-This suggests a negligible gas-phase chemistry after shock-induced ejection from grains, and that the ice-mantle composition is similar regardless of the Galactic environment.
+While the former likely alter the molecular ratios by thermal processing during longer timescales, the latter might represent freshly desorbed material that constitutes a better proxy of the composition of the ice mantle.
+The similarity of the molecular ratios of the N-bearing species in the G31.41+0.31 shock and the hot core suggests that these species are predominantly formed at early evolutionary stages.
+Interestingly, the abundances in the G31.41+0.31 shock are better correlated with other shock-dominated regions (two protostellar outflows and a molecular cloud in the Galactic center).
+This suggests that gas-phase chemistry after shock-induced ejection from grains is negligible and that the composition of the ice mantle is similar regardless of the Galactic environment.

 }

 \keywords{Astrochemistry - Line: identification - ISM: molecules - ISM: individual object: G31.41+0.31 - Stars: formation}